 Step One: Login to netpartnerstudent.wustl.edu (use your SSN as student ID.
 Select new user OR simply login using a previously established PIN).

-Step Two: Select “My Documents” tab for a personalized list of all required items.
+Step Two: Select “My Documents” screen for a personalized list of all required items.
 NOTE: Some items may change based on selections of aid you accept and/or decline.
-Check this tab often for updates.
+Check this screen often for updates.

-The priority processing deadline is April 1, 2017.
+The priority processing deadline is May1, 2018.
 This will allow us the opportunity to provide students with a comprehensive financial aid package prior to the beginning of the program start date.

 Please note: additional forms and/or loan promissory notes may be necessary depending on the aid a student chooses to accept.
 Those forms will populate as “Not Received” under the “My Documents” screen on Net Partner.
 If you decline aid, those items will be waived, but will not always be automatic.
 It is advised to check for updates frequently during the initial processing time frame, and prior to the start of the term.